valh-runner/oc_projet6/README.md

 ### Troubleshooting

 If some disfunctionments appear or a file is missing, check your anti-virus quarantine.\
-Prefer to set, in your anti-virus, an exclusion for the application folder.
+Prefer to set in your anti-virus, an exclusion for the project folder.